VirtoCommerce/vc-module-price-export-import/docs/index.md

 #### User exports selected prices from the price list
 1. The user opens price list blade, Selects NN pricelines
 2. The user clicks the “Export” icon
-3. The system opens “Simple export dialog screen” with the text “Selected NN prices will be exported”
+3. The system opens “Price export dialog screen” with the text “Selected NN prices will be exported”
 4. User confirms export
 5. The system opens the processing blade where the link to download file appears when the processing is finished
 6. The user clicks the link